Updated: Jun 1

 The main nutrients in plant fertilizer you purchase include nitrogen, phosphorus and potassium (or potash).
 Nitrogen encourages leaf growth, phosphorus promotes root growth and potassium is great for encouraging your plants to blossom and to produce fruit.
 Other nutrients required by plants include calcium, sulfer, zinc, manganese, boron and iron.

-Below are some common zone 3 weeds that make a nutritious base for your fertilizer tea.
+Below are some common weeds you will find in many backyards that make a nutritious base for your weed fertilizer tea.

 Alfalfa is high in nitrogen, potassium and calcium as well as vitamin A, folic acid and trace minerals.

 Chickweed is rich in phosphorus, potassium and manganese.
 This weed is identified by its vining, low to the ground growth and its small rounded leaves.